 It’s difficult to recommend anything to non-binary people, because they are not binary.
 There is a lot more variation in non-binary people, and a lot of cross over between trans men/women.

-Assigned male at birth: whatever dose you take, HRT (if you want HRT) will still cause breasts to develop.
+If you want feminizaton, whatever dose you take, HRT (if you want HRT) will still cause breasts to develop.
 If you’re dysphoric about breasts (you might not know you are until you start) or you start being so, stop all HRT immediately.
 We’ve had experiences before with people who thought they were trans women, but then decided that they were non-binary, because although they wanted feminization, breast growth increased their dysphoria, so they had to stop taking HRT.
 Feminization without breasts is possible, if you later get top surgery (breast removal) after a few years on HRT when breast growth has settled.
 You can wear a binder.
+It may also be possible to take a partial estrogen blocker (SERM) (e.g. Raloxifene) along with HRT, to suppress breast growth.
 On the other hand, some non-binary people like having breasts.

 Intersex: TODO, write about intersex people. (this has nothing to do with non-binary identity necessarily, but intersex people need different HRT treatment, if they take HRT).

-Some non-binary assigned male at birth take spironolactone without estrogen, or with low estrogen dose (e.g. 0.5mg) because they want to not have too much of either hormone. or they take full HRT but there are certain things they don’t want; e.g. they don’t want hair removal (hormones will not reduce facial hair, but will reduce body hair a bit), etc. If they’re assigned female at birth, they might just just an antiestrogen (e.g. tamoxifem).
+Some non-binary people take spironolactone without estrogen, or with low estrogen dose (e.g. 0.5mg) because they want to not have too much of either hormone. or they take full HRT but there are certain things they don’t want; e.g. they don’t want hair removal (hormones will not reduce facial hair, but will reduce body hair a bit), etc. If they want to get rid of the effects of feminization, they might just use an antiestrogen (e.g. tamoxifen).

 These are just some notes with a few bits of advice.
 We don’t assume how a person is, and we recognize that non-binary people have more variation between them than binary people.
 You will just have to make your own mind up.
 Transition is more difficult for non-binary people than for binary people.